-Benefits In-network benefits after deductible

-For out-of-network benefits, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible.

-Skilled care when you are homebound, provided by or supervised by a registered nurse Nothing apply.

-For high-risk prenatal care services, the deductible does not
+1. Skilled care when you are homebound, provided by or supervised by a registered nurse 20% coinsurance No coverage For high-risk prenatal care services, the deductible does not apply.
 Except you pay nothing for high-risk prenatal care services and the deductible does not apply.
 Coverage is limited to an in-network maximum of 180 visits per calendar year for numbers 1., 2. and 4. in this section combined.

-Please note: This visit limit includes any visits that you pay for in order to satisfy any part of your combined.

-2. Skilled physical, speech or occupational therapy when you are homebound

-Coverage is limited to an in-network maximum of 180 visits per calendar year for numbers 1., 2. and 4. in this section

-Please note: This visit limit includes any visits that you pay for in order to satisfy any part of your apply.

-3. Home infusion therapy

-For high-risk prenatal care services, the deductible does not services and the deductible does not apply.

-Except you pay nothing for high-risk prenatal care services and the
+Please note: This visit limit includes any visits that you pay for in order to satisfy any part of your deductible.
+2. Skilled physical, speech or 20% coinsurance occupational therapy when you are homebound Coverage is limited to an in-network maximum of 180 visits per calendar year for numbers 1., 2. and 4. in this section combined.
+No coverage Please note: This visit limit includes any visits that you pay for in order to satisfy any part of your deductible.
+3. Home infusion therapy 20% coinsurance No coverage For high-risk prenatal care services, the deductible does not apply.
+Except you pay nothing for high-risk prenatal care services and the deductible does not apply.

-Benefits In-network benefits after deductible

-4. Services received in your home from a physician

-Coverage is limited to an in-network maximum of 180 visits per calendar year for numbers 1., 2. and 4. in this section combined.
+4. Services received in your home from a physician 20% coinsurance No coverage Coverage is limited to an in-network maximum of 180 visits per calendar year for numbers 1., 2. and 4. in this section combined.
 Please note: This visit limit includes any visits that you pay for in order to satisfy any part of your deductible.